renovatebot/parser-utils/README.md

 - We have to define and test the complete grammar for each language, even if we're interested mostly in string literals, variable definitions and their scopes
 - Even small source errors lead to rejecting the whole file, while we want to skip the fragments that are misunderstood by the parser
-- We still would need to deal with variety of language-specific AST tree formats, which may or may not share some common specifics.
+- We still would need to deal with a variety of language-specific AST tree formats, which may or may not have things in common.

 The `parser-utils` library is an attempt to fill the gap between these two approaches.
 It leverages the [moo](https://github.com/no-context/moo) tokenizer library, organizes tokens into trees and helps to query them.